Rotary Changes Lives

 Where and how it does this is diverse.

-· For twenty-eight years Rotary has been at the forefront of the worldwide programme to eliminate polio.
+- For thirty years Rotary has been at the forefront of the worldwide programme to eliminate polio.
 There are now only four countries left reporting a small number of cases.
 That is changing people's lives.

 The larger our membership, the more people's lives we can change.
 Will you help: join us?

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.